DianaIonita/serverless-api-gateway-caching/README.md

 However, disabling caching globally disables it across endpoints.
 * For HTTP method `ANY`, caching will be enabled only for the `GET` method and disabled for the other methods.

+## Per-key cache invalidation
+If you don't configure per-key cache invalidation authorization, by default it is required.
+You can configure how to handle unauthorized requests to invalidate a cache key using the options:
+* `Ignore` - which simply ignores the request to invalidate the cache key
+* `IgnoreWithWarning` - ignores the request to invalidate and adds a `warning` header in the response mentioning it
+* `Fail` - fails the request with a 403 response status code.

 ## Currently not supported:
 * lambda functions with many HTTP events